 We can arrange for planting or replacement of single trees, hedgerows or work on larger schemes, including establishment of copses.
-In grazing areas, trees will be protected by stock fencing with protective guards used at all locations.
 There is no charge to the land owner.

 The work is mainly done in the winter when the trees are dormant, although we can construct some stock fencing in advance.
 Work sessions are typically 2 hours duration, with dates scheduled based on availability of the volunteer pool.
 These can be on weekdays or weekends.